anderslime/thesis/writing/notes.md

   - Discussion/Comparison
     - Compare current solutions to the requirements + problem
     - State the problem of using the solutions (move as much of this to the respective technique)
+    - Problems to be solved:
+      - Potential consistency problem when cache takes a long time to be computed

 - Cachable functions
   - Analysis (requirements => our solution)